Frontify/fondue/packages/components/MIGRATING.md

     -   You can pass in a trigger component as a child of `Dialog.Trigger` to control the open state.

-    -   The `open` and `onOpenChange` props can still be used to control the open state externally if needed.
+    -   The `handleClose`prop was replaced by `onOpenChange`.
+Together with the `open` prop it can be used to control the open state externally if needed.

 -   The `Dialog` now provides multiple subcomponents.